-MAC Young Adult Leaders Fellowship offers an opportunity for young adults 18-26 with Intellectual Disability or/and ASD to learn the professional skills needed to advocate on behalf of other youth with disabilities.
-The Young Adult Leaders Fellowship involves a one year part-time advocacy training under the direction of the Autism Center public information specialist and senior attorney.
+MAC invites young adults 18-26 with an intellectual disability or/and autism to apply for a state-of-the-art Young Adult Leaders Fellowship that offers an opportunity to learn the professional skills needed to advocate on behalf of other youth with disabilities.
+The Young Adult Leaders Fellowship is a one year, part-time opportunity that provides advocacy training under the direction of MAC’s public information specialist/advocate and senior attorney.
 A small stipend is provided.

 Questions?
 Contact Leslie Hughes, at firstname.lastname@example.org, 617-357-8431, ext 3223